bloeys/idc-docs/_GettingStarted/AddingACommand.md

   Always remember to register your classes, otherwise your IDC cmds and variables will not be picked up.
   {: .info }

+  Make sure you are using the 'IDC' namespace ("using IDC;"), otherwise IDC classes and methods won't be usable.
+  {: .warning }

 right_code_blocks:
   - title: Example 1
     language: csharp
     code_block: |-
+      using IDC;  //This IDC namespace is always required

       class Player : MonoBehaviour
       {
           public int maxHealth = 100;